 Kathleen assists employers with their campus recruiting plans.
 She manages the on-campus interviewing process to coordinate with participation in fairs, information sessions and other campus activities.
 She also provides support to employers using our online recruiting system, Handshake.

-Joelle loves helping students articulate their skills, values, and interests as related to their future careers and passions.
-She provides 1:1 career counseling and advising to undergraduate and graduate students, and coordinates and presents a variety of workshops, programs, and events.
+Joelle loves helping students articulate their skills, values, and interests as related to their future careers and interests.
+She provides 1:1 career counseling and coaching to undergraduate and graduate students, and coordinates and presents a variety of workshops, programs, and events.

 In her role as senior systems analyst, Angie Hall manages the Career Center's many technologies.
 Working with Career Center counseling and administrative staff, Angie helps choose and implements new technologies.

 Outside of the office, you can find Angie walking her Golden Retriever or heading north to hang out in Frankfort, Michigan.

 Lynn Halton is a proud alum of the Public Service Intern Program (PSIP), which celebrated its 50th year of internships in DC in 2019.
 Her 2 PSIP internships were at the United Nations’ International Labor Office and the AAUP, where she planned their summer conference.
 Since graduating from U-M in Political Science and BGSU in Higher Education Student Affairs, Lynn has taught Employment Skills classes and coordinated cooperative education programs at Henry Ford College, worked in Career Services at UM-Dearborn, and returned to the a2 campus with the Center for Educational Outrea

 Meagan is a Career Coach within the University Career Center.
 They enjoy working with students in a one-on-one setting to help discover their passions, values, and interests.
 Meagan believes in the power of authentic professionalism and encourages students to explore all areas of interest and be open to new pathways or experiences.
 They also run the Fashion Career Track and love working with students interested in the fashion industry.